DennisTurco/Calendar-Data-Manager/README.md

 # Google Calendar Data Manager

 ## 📜 Description
-This program, with a simple graphical interface, allows you to manage Google calendar events in a powerful way, specifically you can:
+This program, with a simple graphical interface, allows you to manage Google Calendar events in a powerful way, specifically you can:
 - **create events**;
 - **edit multiple events** at once by filtering by multiple fields;
 - **get a list of events** by filtering by multiple fields and save the results in a .csv/.tx file;